Be the one who makes the call!

 Public Safety Officers are available to take reports from anyone 24 hours a day or you can file an online report for certain non-emergency situations.
 Whether you are a victim of, or a witness to, a crime, University policy violation, or just have a concern – on or off campus – we’re here to help!
-We will make sure you are safe and, if needed, help you contact the appropriate agency to follow-up on your information.
+If you make a report, we will first check to ensure you are safe and then, if needed, help you contact the appropriate agency to follow-up on your information.

 If the incident is an emergency or the incident is happening “right now,” you should contact DPS at (612) 330-1717, use the “Emergency” button on the CampusShield App, or call 9-1-1.

 Looking for something specific?
 Take a look at the links below to go to that section of this page